George M. Bibb

 George Mortimer Bibb (October 30, 1776 – April 14, 1859) was an American lawyer and politician and the seventeenth United States Secretary of the Treasury.
 He was chief justice of the Kentucky Court of Appeals and twice represented Kentucky as a senator in Congress, serving from 1811 to 1814 and from 1829 to 1835.

-Biography
+Early life and education

+Bibb was born in Prince Edward County, Virginia, on October 30, 1776.
+He graduated from Hampden–Sydney College in 1791, and later graduated from the College of William & Mary, then studied law.